 Once complete, we can change the color and add text to remind us of what the area is.
 Here, the weed-filled area is 5.8 acres, as shown at the top of the note.

 When you make an area measurement, we calculate both the flat 2D area and the 3D surface area.

 Use our volumetric toolbox to analyze the volume of features on your map that have relevant 3D dimensionality.
 To learn more about volume calculation, please visit our Volume Measurement with Drones documentation.

 The radius annotation is only available in 2D.
 This can be used to identify areas on your site.
 This annotation will provide the coordinates of the location along with the area, radius, and perimeter.

 When you highlight an annotation, you can use the Add Issue button in the left panel to create an Issue. on the measurement.
 These Issues will be included in the final inspection report.

 Note that adding an issue to annotation will change the color to orange.
 Check out our Inspection Report support document for an example!

 You can use the Search bar to look for specific annotations by title and use the Filter menu to filter annotations by type.

-You can also use the Sort options to organize annotations according to date created or date modified.
+You can also use the Sort options to organize annotations according to the date created or the date modified.

 Changing Annotation Color